skedaddl3/performant_data/README.md

 ## Content

-This repository contains Section 13 of Dart & Flutter Course: Reactive Programming with Dart
+This repository contains Section 18 of Dart & Flutter Course: Performant Data Fetching

-#### Section 13
+#### Section 18
 - Streams Take and Where
 - Validation  with Streams
 - Email Validation